Skip to content

 • Each upgrade required regression testing of all customisations

-• Many customers ran 2–3 versions behind due to upgrade complexity
+• Many customers ran 2-3 versions behind because upgrades were painful

 New model (Commerce Cloud):